MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ioreporttargetdevicechangeasynchronous.md

 Pointer to a caller-supplied [**TARGET_DEVICE_CUSTOM_NOTIFICATION**](./ns-wdm-_target_device_custom_notification.md) structure describing the custom event.
 The PnP manager sends this structure to drivers that registered for notification of the event.

+This caller-supplied structure can be freed once the routine returns, as the PnP manager will make a shallow copy and use the copy to notify drivers.
+The copy is automatically freed by the PnP manager once it is no longer needed.
+See Remarks section about allocation pool requirements.

 *NotificationStructure*.**FileObject** must be **NULL**. *NotificationStructure*.**Event** must contain the custom GUID for the event.
 The other fields of the *NotificationStructure* must be filled in as appropriate for the custom event.

 The PnP manager fills in the *NotificationStructure*.**FileObject** field when it sends notifications to registrants.